mwgaillardetz/azerothcore-namek/README.md

 ## Server setup

-I run this with Docker Desktop on Windows (I know 😞).

 1. Install Git and Docker Desktop.
 2. Clone this repository.
 3. Copy `.env.example` to `.env`, choose a database password, and keep `.env` private.